 The Most Expensive Properties in 11 Special Edition Monopoly Games

-In 2000, just before the end of the dotcom boom, Hasbro published .com Monopoly.
-Boardwalk was Yahoo (costing $400 million) and Park Place was Excite@home (costing $350 million).
+In 2000, just before the end of the dot-com boom, Hasbro published .com Monopoly.
+Boardwalk was Yahoo! (costing $400 million) and Park Place was Excite@home (costing $350 million).
 Anyone remember what that was?
-Me neither.
+(Didn't think so.)

 Naturally, the most valuable properties are Phineas and Ferb’s backyard and The Tri-State Area.

-Of course Graceland is going to be Boardwalk, but what about the number 2 spot?
+Of course Graceland is going to be Boardwalk, but what about the number two spot?
 Viva Las Vegas, baby.

 How do you determine the value of a National Park?
-Yellowstone and Yosemite are the Boardwalk and Park Place of this version.
-Sure, those are great parks, but there’s something very unsettling about this one.
-Yay National Parks!
-Let’s develop some properties and start raking in profits!
+Yellowstone and Yosemite are the Boardwalk and Park Place of this version of the game.
+Sure, those are great parks, but there’s something unsettling about developing properties in some of the country's most famous stretches of unspoiled land, and raking in profits!

-If you know bass fishing (I don’t), you know it’s gotta be Lake Fork and Lake Champlain.
+If you know bass fishing, you know it’s gotta be Lake Fork and Lake Champlain.